SeunMatt/spring-blog/readme.md

 - Social Sharing of single blog
 - increasing views when a blog is read. use async
 - how to indicate a post is to be featured
+- add preview to the backend for posts when created
+- Blog search

 What is left to be done
 -----------------------
-- Blog filtering by date
-- add preview to the backend for posts when created

 Deployment